 If sued for website compliance, courts generally force you to fix ADA compliance issues within a specific date.
 This often leads to a mad rush to get things done, negatively impacting your priorities and focus.

-It’s instead better to be prepared and fix your compliance issues by having an ADA-compliant website instead of being forced into last-minute fixing compliance issues.
+It’s better to be prepared and fix compliance issues by having an ADA-compliant website instead of being forced into fixing compliance issues at the last minute.

 To avoid losing customers